-EIP-7702 enables EOAs (Externally Owned Accounts) to delegate control to Smart Wallets that can execute code directly from their addresses.
+EIP-7702 enables EOAs (Externally Owned Accounts) to delegate to a smart wallet that can execute code directly from their addresses.
 When using Transaction APIs:

-- Transaction APIs detect whether a user must first delegate via EIP-7702
+wallet_requestAccountfirst - Transaction APIs automatically detect whether delegation via EIP-7702 is needed

 - If delegation is required, Transaction APIs prepare the correct authorization payload